oracle-livelabs/oml/oml-fun-on-adb/omlpy/omlpy.md

 ## Task 9: Use the SQL Interface to Score Data and Display Prediction Details

 You can score data and make similar predictions using the SQL interface.
 The test data is materialized into `DT_TEST_TABLE` so that you can query it using SQL.
-The materialized method writes the contents of an `oml.DataFrame` proxy object (a view, a table, and so on) to an Oracle Database table.
+The materialized method writes the contents of an `oml.DataFrame` proxy object (a view, a table, and so on) to an Oracle AI Database table.

 1. Run the following command to materialize the test dataset: